keepcosmos/beanmother/README.md

 [![Javadocs](http://javadoc.io/badge/io.beanmother/beanmother-core.svg)](http://javadoc.io/doc/io.beanmother/beanmother-core)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Beanmother

 Beanmother helps to create your various and complex objects super easily with fixtures for testing.
 It encourages developers to write more tests.

 Beanmother is a implementation of [ObjectMother](https://martinfowler.com/bliki/ObjectMother.html) pattern and also fixture replacement tool.
-You do not need to write extra code like factories or builders for creating test objects.
-Beanmother helps to create fresh and randomized bean objects for every single test.
-You can use your beans as it is.
+You do not need to write extra code(like factories or builders) for creating test objects.
+Beanmother helps to create fresh and randomized bean objects for every types of test.
+You can use a your bean as it is.

-Fixtures can be written in [YAML format](http://yaml.org/spec/1.1/) that is very easy to read and write.
-It is expressive and extensible.
-You can use the scripts provided by Beanmother to create multiple types of random data and global sequentail numbers.

 Java 7 and above are supported.